mitgobla/mitgobla.github.io/_projects/csc384project.md

 ![Achievements](/assets/images/projects/csc384project/achievements.jpg)

 The achievements system uses a JSON file to store the different achievements.
 The achievements are loaded into the game and displayed in the achievements menu.
-The achievements are unlocked by completing certain tasks in the game, such as completing a level or not dying in a level.
+They are unlocked by completing certain tasks in the game, such as completing a level or not dying in a level.

 ## Leaderboards

 ![Leaderboards](/assets/images/projects/csc384project/leaderboards.jpg)

+Players can compete against each other to get on the leaderboard.
+The leaderboard is for local players only.

 ## Profile System

 ![Profile](/assets/images/projects/csc384project/profiles.jpg)

+Players can set their name, and choose a colour for their virus character.

 ## Service Locator Pattern